tajespasarela/tailwind-editor/README.md

 Here, we changed the `.get` method into `.post` to be able to send and receive parameters in the request body, for larger parameters.

-Moreover, we pick `html` and `theme` parameters from the request body and use them to [configure Tailwindcss](https://tailwindcss.com/docs/configuration).
+Moreover, we pick `html` and `theme` parameters from the request body and use them to [configure Tailwind](https://tailwindcss.com/docs/configuration).

-> For simplicity, we are using only the `theme` part of the Tailwindcss configuration, but with this approach, we can configure any part of the [Tailwindcss configuration](https://tailwindcss.com/docs/configuration).
+> For simplicity, we are using only the `theme` part of the Tailwind configuration, but this approach, allows any part of the [Tailwind configuration](https://tailwindcss.com/docs/configuration).
 >

-## Creating Editor
+## Creating the Editor

-We are going to define some custom configuration for Tailwindcss Theme, which we will allow to modify by the user using an interface.
-We define here some values for a little example of components: buttons and titles.
-To keep small scope for this example we only allow to change of some colours and font properties:
+We are going to define some custom configurations for the Tailwind theme, which users will be able to modify through an interface.
+Below are the defined values for a simple example of components: buttons and titles.
+To keep the scope small, for this example we only allow some colors and font properties to be changed:

 ```jsx
 // src/custom-tailwind-config.js